 6. Attention Deficit Hyperactivity Disorder (ADHD and ADD) is a neurobiological condition that can present itself in children and adults.
 Difficulties include self-regulation and self-motivation; ADDers can be easily distracted and procrastinate, have problems with organisation and prioritisation.
 Intellectual ability is not affected by ADHD as ADDers can have a high or above average IQ.
-ADHD is a life-long condition with its roots in early childhood and persisting throughout a person's lifetime.
-For more info visit ADDISS (addiss.co.uk).
+ADHD is a lifelong condition with its roots in early childhood and persisting throughout a person's lifetime.
+For more info visit ADDISS.